What in the Hell Happened with My Pinterest Traffic?

 With that being said, let’s dive into the investigation.

 What can you learn from looking at the analytics of 42 different blogs?
-Apparently a lot.
+Apparently a lot if you're looking for the right things.

 Because I run enough of my own blogs I started to dive into the Pinterest numbers.
 I wrote down some numbers, tried to compare them, and realized that this wasn’t going to work.